boozallen/sdp-libraries/libraries/docker/README.md

 Go to [Docker Buildx](https://docs.docker.com/buildx/working-with-buildx/) to learn more about buildx and the requirements for it.

-In order to use the buildx step, the build strategy must be set to `'buildx'`.
+The build strategy must be set to `'buildx'` to use the buildx step.

 ### Use Cases